wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-sap-on-linux-suse-quickstart.md

 	ms.date="02/12/2016"
 	wacn.date=""/>

-# Testing SAP NetWeaver on Windows Azure SUSE Linux VMs
+# Testing SAP NetWeaver on Azure SUSE Linux VMs

-Here is a list of items to consider when you're testing SAP NetWeaver on Windows Azure SUSE Linux VMs.
+Here is a list of items to consider when you're testing SAP NetWeaver on Azure SUSE Linux VMs.
 There is no official SAP support statement for SAP-Linux-Azure at this point.
 Nevertheless, customers can do some testing, demonstrating, or prototyping as long as they are not dependent on official SAP support.